NibbleHalfebyte/livestream_with_jetson/README.md

-Video Game Capture with a NVIDIA Jetson Nano: Internet live streaming and compressed recording NVIDIA Jetson Nano Developer Kit

 This script is to live stream captured video games to Twitch TV.
 You need an payed Twitch account or Amazon Prime to stream.
 You can parallel record the stream to a storage device.
 Streaming to YouTube or Facebook should work, too.
 But you will have to modify the script on your own.
 The script makes use of GStreamer and the RTMP protocol for network transfer.
 So every ingest server provider with RTMP should work.
 For first steps you will need a NVIDIA Jetson Nano 4 GB with preinstalled, hardware accelerated GStreamer.
 I used JetPack 4.5.1, and a 15 bucks Macro Silicon video capture HDMI to USB stick.
 Other HDMI capture devices, CSI-2 camera connector or USB and USB sound cards, which are supported by Video for Linux 2 on Ubuntu Linux 18.04, may work (at your own risk).

 For sound in and out you could use the Behringer UCA202 and plug in the game console, a mixer or whatever you want.
 It works out of the box with the NVIDIA Jetson Nano.